razshare/frizzante-docs/docs/pages.md

-In this example, the page function is using `frz.PageWithRenderMode()` to configure the rendering mode, which can be `frz.RenderModeServer`, `frz.RenderModeClient` or `frz.RenderModeFull`, and it's passing a `name` property with the value of `world` to the underlying `welcome` page which can be retrieved by any of your components with [getContext("Data")](https://svelte.dev/docs/svelte/svelte#getContext).
+In this example, the page function is using `frz.PageWithRenderMode()` to configure the rendering mode, which can be `frz.RenderModeServer`, `frz.RenderModeClient` or `frz.RenderModeFull`, and it's passing a `Name` property with the value of `world` to the underlying `welcome::View` page which can be retrieved by any of your components with [getContext("Data")](https://svelte.dev/docs/svelte/svelte#getContext).